peteshobby/GameTemplate/README.md

 The template uses a text overlay for showing the score and other information.

-The Agon Light does not currently have the capability to provide a real text overlay so it has to be redrawn on every refresh.
-This is a relatively slow process.
-To mitigate this the text overlay is limited to as few lines as possible and the template uses the Agon's double buffered screen mode to hide frame drops.
+The Agon Light does not currently have the capability to provide a real text overlay.
+However the tilemap can be configured to only cover the top 200 lines of a 240 line screen.

 Even with this games will run noticably slower on the Agon compared to the other systems.
 Also because it is not a real overlay sprites will always appear above it.
 The template hides this by limiting the area of the screen the sprites appear in.